 1. You Don’t Have a Firm Website Foundation

 Before you start a blog, you need a clear, customer-centric website copy.
-If you don’t have a good website, your money is better spent on investing in website improvements instead of spending time and money on blogging.
+If you don’t have a good website, your money is better spent on investing in rewriting your website content instead of spending time and money on blogging.

 A blog won’t do much to improve your website traffic if you lack SEO strategy and the best infrastructure for your website.
 Slow websites will have poor ranking factors and a blog can’t redeem those errors.